-Name Position Joseph A. Dulyon Director Division of Credit Assurance and MUE Joseph A. Pulver Director, Division of Credit Assurance and MHF Sergei V. Kuzmenchuk Chief Financial Officer Kenneth F. Fick Director, Division of Finance and Administration Crystal Quinzani Deputy Director, Division of Finance and Administration Eizebel Trojillo Deputy Director, Division of Finance and Administration
+Name Position Joseph A. Pulver Director, Division of Credit Assurance and MHF Sergei V. Kuzmenchuk Chief Financial Officer Kenneth F. Fick Director, Division of Finance and Administration Crystal Quinzani Deputy Director, Division of Finance and Administration Eizebel Trojillo Deputy Director, Division of Finance and Administration

 Joseph A. Pulver joined the Division of Credit Assurance as Deputy Director in February 2023.
 Prior to joining the Division of Credit Assurance, Mr. Pulver worked as an Assistant Attorney General in the Office of the Attorney General of the State of Maryland assigned to the Department of Housing and Community Development and, primarily, the Division of Credit Assurance.
-Mr. Pulver has fourteen (14) years experience as an attorney representing primarily creditors in financial, banking and real estate workouts, litigation and transactions, including his 4 years with the Office of the Attorney General, 6 years as an associate and partner at Shapiro Sher Guinot & Sandler in Baltimore City, MD, and 4 years an associate at Leitess Friedberg in Owings Mills, MD.
+Mr. Pulver has 14 years' experience as an attorney representing primarily creditors in financial, banking and real estate workouts, litigation and transactions, including his four years with the Office of the Attorney General, six years as an associate and partner at Shapiro Sher Guinot & Sandler in Baltimore City, MD, and four years an associate at Leitess Friedberg in Owings Mills, MD.
 Mr. Pulver has a Juris Doctorate (JD) and Masters in Business Administration (MBA) from the University of Baltimore and a Bachelor of Science (BS) degree in General Business from the Robert H. Smith School of Business at the University of Maryland.